wp-plugins/libro-de-visitas-guestbook/readme.txt

 == Upgrade Notice ==

+= 1.2 =
+This version is better.
+Recommended Upgrade :).

 = 1.1 =
-This version us better.
+This version is better.
 Recommended Upgrade :).